lf-lang/rfcs/text/0001-rfc-process.md

 A variation of the proposed RFC process has been used successfully by the Rust community for the last 10 years.
-The process is intended to enforce a more disciplined approach wile being as light-weight as possible.
+The process is intended to enforce a more disciplined approach while being as light-weight as possible.
 The main rationale for this proposal is to adapt an established and successful RFC process to the LF community.
 This proposal is intended as a starting point.
 Likely, the proposed process will not fit exactly our needs and can be modified in future